 The harsh desert-scapes offer Namibia's most startling imagery with their vivid colours, shifting shadows and sharp silhouettes, particularly at sunset and sunrise.

-The flat, white setting of the Etosha Pan is as visually arresting, ideal for capturing wildlife in the open.
-But here you will need a longer lens for best results, ideally up to 400 or 600mm.
+The flat, white setting of the Etosha Pan is as visually arresting, and ideal for capturing wildlife in the open.
+But here you will need a longer lens for best results, ideally up to 400mm or 600mm.

 Sense of Space